emidah/co2-finder/README.md

 A project developed based on the [Reaktor](https://www.reaktor.com/preliminary-assignment-for-summer-jobs-turku/) summer job assignment requirements, built using nodejs + react.
 The server can be found at this root directory, and the client lives at [/client](/client/).

+The site supports both mobile and desktop devices with different layouts.

 Population and emissions data courtesy of the World Bank, used under the CC4.0 license.

 ## How to run it